What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 This arrangement refers to a bipolar lead.
 It is the most common, but there are also single-pole circuits.

-designation electrode attachment point
+designation electrode attachment location

 V1 in the 4th intercostal space at the right edge of the sternum